benmotyka/elearning-security-api/README.md

 Server app for [https://staysecure.pl](https://staysecure.pl) website.

-Please refer to [https://github.com/benmotyka/staysecure_front](https://github.com/benmotyka/staysecure_front) to get more information about project.
+Please refer to [https://github.com/benmotyka/staysecure_front](https://github.com/benmotyka/staysecure_front) to get more information about the project.

 ### Built With